Jump to section:

 Most sponsors require their prior approval before the University can transfer substantive programmatic work to a third party (subawarding).
 Sponsors award projects to the University and expect the University to perform the programmatic work.
 Generally, an award based on a proposal budget with a line item for the named subcontractor constitutes documentation of sponsor approval.

-However, some sponsors such as NIH do not require their approval before subcontracting to a third party so long as the subcontract does not indicate a change in scope.
+However, certain sponsors such as NIH do not require their approval before subcontracting to a third party so long as the subcontract does not indicate a change in scope.

 Please refer to the Subaward Initiation and Setup page for initiating a subcontract.